 4. Set cybersecurity risk expectations and requirements with your vendor.

-Remember, by failing to properly manage your vendor cybersecurity risk, you could become vulnerable to a breach and the regulatory, reputational and financial consequences that come with it.
+Remember, by failing to properly manage third-party information security risks, you could become vulnerable to a breach and the regulatory, reputational, and financial consequences that come with it.